MertCingoz/gene-analysis/README.md

 This creates optimized Docker images that can be deployed to any environment that supports Docker.

 > **Note:** Port 5000 might already be in use by your operating system:
 > - **macOS (Monterey and later)**: Port 5000 is used by AirPlay Receiver service.
-You can disable this in System Preferences > Sharing > AirPlay Receiver, or change the FRONTEND_PORT in the .env file.
+You can either turn off the AirPlay Receiver or change the FRONTEND_PORT in the .env file.
 > - **Windows**: Port 5000 might be used by UPnP (Universal Plug and Play) or other system services.
 >
 > If you encounter a port conflict, you can change the FRONTEND_PORT in the .env file to another value (e.g., 3000).